JSTOR-Labs/plant-humanities/ayahuasca/README.md

        label="Unknown artist.
 En route to the deep Amazon via the Napo River.
 Published in Manuel Villavicencio, Geografía de la República del Ecuador,  New York, Impr. de R. Craighead, 1858.
 Dumbarton Oaks, public domain." fit="contain"
        ref="1">
-{#paragraph19}
+{#paragraph20}

 Villavicencio wrote a lengthy book, _Geografía de la República del Ecuador_ (Geography of the Republic of Ecuador), around the same time Spruce was traveling across the Amazon.
 Not surprisingly, he dedicated a sizable portion of his book to the Oriental Provinces and discussed strategies for incorporating the apparently isolated and wild tribes who lived there.[^ref34] Villavicencio’s book also included ethnographic descriptions, including the use of ayahuasca in Amazonian communities and his own experience from drinking the brew.
 Even though Spruce recognized the ethnographic efforts of Villavicencio, he found his botanical descriptions useless.[^ref35] Villavicencio did include other important ethnobotanical details and also described the diplomatic and warfare uses of the ayahuasca brew in the <span eid="Q2723612">Záparo</span> and <span eid="Q1296766">Jívaro</span> communities.[^ref36] These political uses are now rarely mentioned in ayahuasca literature, thus leaving the magical and spiritual connotations of the brew as the most relevant ones.
 <param ve-image
         url="https://www.biodiversitylibrary.org/pageimage/47391371"
         label="Excerpt of Richard Spruce’s translation and summary of Villavicencio’s description of ayahuasca consumption and rituals (ca. 1854).
-Richard Spruce, Notes of a Botanist..., chapter 25, vol 2.
+Richard Spruce, Notes of a Botanist on the Amazon and Andes, chapter 25, vol 2.
 Smithsonian Libraries via BHL, public domain." ref="2">
 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/445472673/full/full/0/default.jpg"
        label="Villavicencio’s personal account of ayahuasca consumption.
 This is the original text (Spanish) that Richard Spruce used to expand his essay on caapi and ayahuasca.
-This excerpt includes an ethnobotanical note on guayusa which was omitted from Spruce’s essay.
-Published in Manuel Villavicencio, Geografía de la República del Ecuador, 1858, Dumbarton Oaks, public domain." ref="3">
+This excerpt includes an ethnobotanical note on guayusa that was omitted from Spruce’s essay.
+Published in Manuel Villavicencio, Geografía de la República del Ecuador, 1858.
+Dumbarton Oaks, public domain." ref="3">
-{#paragraph20}
+{#paragraph21}

 Spruce’s work ultimately shaped twentieth century ethnobotanical interests.
 The renowned ethnobotanist <span eid="Q1124975">Richard Evans Schultes</span> (1915–2001) was inspired by _Notes of a Botanist on the Amazon and Andes_ and followed Spruce’s steps into the Amazon during the 1940s.[^ref37] Schultes lauded the naming of the ayahuasca vine (_Banisteriopsis caapi_) as Spruce’s greatest “discovery” but regretted that he did not experience the ayahuasca brew.[^ref38] In 1953, when Schultes was in Bogotá, he shared how to find ayahuasca with a fellow traveler, novelist <span eid="Q188176">William Burroughs</span>.
 Burroughs’ epistolary Colombian odyssey to experience the brew, <span eid="Q17053771">_The Yage Letters_</span>, was the first of many personal accounts and <span eid="Q4826265">autoethnographies</span> writte under the influence of ayahuasca that would become popular in the second half of the twentieth century.[^ref39]
 <param ve-image
         url="https://blog.biodiversitylibrary.org/wp-content/uploads/sites/4/2020/08/Schultes_amazon_1940s-1186x1536.jpg"
         label="Richard Evans Schultes (center) with Salvador Chindoy (left), a renowned Kamëntsá healer from Colombia’s Sibundoy Valley.
 Archives of the Economic Botany Library of Oakes Ames, Harvard University with permission of the Schultes family.
 Disclaimer: the Schultes family authorizes the use of this material for scholarly purposes, the photographer has not been identified." fit="contain">
-{#paragraph21}
+{#paragraph22}

 ### Ayahuasca’s Global Travels